 Getting asked to be a bridesmaid can often feel like you just scored the supporting actress role in an Oscar-worthy movie.
-It can feel somewhat like a rite of passage, even something you're desperately looking forward to crossing off your bucket-list.
+It can feel somewhat like a rite of passage, even something you're desperately looking forward to crossing off your bucket list.

-But no matter how much you read up on how to be the most perfect bridesmaid ever, and no matter how many times you've been a bridesmaid before, whether that's once, twice, or a handful of times, you will find yourself making the kind of mistakes that will leave you with one too many blisters, headaches, or just simply wishing that you would have negotiated the terms of your bridesmaid role ahead of time.
-You may even find yourself fidgeting around the idea of backing out of your bridesmaid duties or convincing yourself that being a bridesmaid once is more than enough.
+But after the excitement of having the bride pop the bridesmaid question to you wears off, you may find yourself flustered over where to start.
+Sure, you can scour the Internet, call on experienced friends, or ask strangers for advice on what to do and, more importantly, what not to do.
+But no matter how much you read up on how to be the most perfect bridesmaid ever and no matter how many times you've been a bridesmaid before, you will find yourself making the kind of mistakes that leave you with one too many blisters, headaches, or just simply wishing that you would have negotiated the terms of your bridesmaid role ahead of time.
+You may even find yourself fidgeting around the idea of backing out of your bridesmaid duties altogether or convincing yourself that being a bridesmaid once is more than enough.

 You Don't Listen to the Bride

 When the bride says she wants a quiet and simple bachelorette party, somewhere with bottles of wine and cucumbers over her eyes—don't go off and plan a night out at the hottest club in Las Vegas.
 Listen to her, even if it's not what you want to do—or what you "think" she really wants.

 You Don't Save the Drama for the Maid of Honor

 Planning a wedding is stressful.
 So if you're not happy with the dress the bride picked out or the time the bridal shower starts or how another one of the bridesmaids is treating you, chat about it with the maid of honor or another member of the bridal party.
 Don't bother the bride.